Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 Our first two days were spent on boats, so we mainly used it to drive back and forth to dinner at the Yacht Club.

-On our fourth day, we drove to Pirate Beach, and on our fifth and final day, we took a quick tour of the southern part of Staniel Cay, primarily private residences and rental homes.
+On our fourth day, we drove to Pirate Beach in the north of the island.
+And on our fifth and final day, we took a quick tour of south Staniel Cay, primarily home to full-time residents and rental properties.

 13 Things To Do in Staniel Cay